ethyca/fides/docs/fidesops/docs/guides/users.md

 We include some user-related endpoints for the Fidesops Admin UI.
 In this section, we'll cover:

-- I need permissions to be able to create a user.
-So how do I create the first user?
+- How to create the first user
-- How do I create other users?
+- How to create other users?
-- How do I log in and log out?
+- How to log in and log out?

 ## Creating the first user

-To create the first user, run the following `make` command:
+To create the first user:

-`make user`
+In the top-level `fidesops` directory, run `make user`.

-After supplying a name and suitable password, this will create an Admin Root UI User that you can use to login and create other users.
+Wait for a prompt to supply a username and password (password requires 8 or more characters, upper and lowercase chars, a number, and a symbol).
+This will create an Admin Root UI User that you can use to login and create other users.

 ## Logging in